rahulretnan/nx/docs/nx-cloud/private/ami-setup.md

 #github:
 #  auth:
 #    enabled: false
+#  pr:
+#    apiUrl: '' # this is only needed if you have a self-hosted github instance

 #gitlab:
-#  apiUrl: '' # this is only needed if you have a self-hosted instance
+#  apiUrl: '' # this is only needed if you have a self-hosted gitlab instance
 #  auth:
 #    enabled: false

+# we do not support self-hosted bitbucket instances
 #bitbucket:
 #  auth:
 #    enabled: false